spergmoment/js-essentials/tutorials/types/Working with Strings.md

 Question: is this An,Array?
 Answer: false
 ```
 When concatenated to strings, arrays join their elements together with a comma.
-This will be covered more in the "Working with Arrays" tutorial.
+For more info, after reading this, go to the [Working with Arrays](https://spergmoment.github.io/js-essentials/tutorials/types/Working%20with%20Arrays) page.

 ## Literals
 String literals are just like concatenation, but more efficient and nicer-looking.
 These are much more complex overall, but this will be the basics for now.